mtambucho/pokeapp/README.md

 ## Run the project

--Open a new Terminal
+1- Open a new Terminal

--Clone the git repository
+2- Clone the git repository

 'git clone https://github.com/mtambucho/pokeapp.git'

--Enter to the folder
+3- Enter to the folder

 'cd pokeapp'

--Download the resources
+4- Download the resources

 'flutter pub get'

--Check device is running
+5- Check device is running

 'flutter devices'

--Run the app
+6- Run the app

 'flutter run'